Aris-haryanto/Bitlys/README.md

 # Bitlys
-Libraries to create Short URL with Bitly API with Codeigniter 3
+Libraries to create Short URL with Bitly API in Codeigniter 3

 ### How to install